My Gear

 Audio: Rode mics & Zoom recorders.

-Lighting: Aputure, Devos Outdoor, & Godox lights.
+Lighting: Aputure mc-4, Devos Outdoor, & any available practical lights.

 Editing Station:

 studio: I use an Apple 24” iMac with an M4 chip, 24GB RAM, and a 512GB SSD.
 I use a Samsung T9 4TB SSD for extra storage.
-I use a Samsung T7 1TB SSD for my local time machine storage for local, immediate backup/recovery.
-I use the Apple Magic Keyboard and an Apple Magic Mouse that came with the imac.

 mobile: When I’m on the road I use an apple M1 13” macbook air, 16gb ram, and 1tb ssd.
-I use a samsung t5 2tb ssd for extra storage.
+I use a samsung t5 4tb ssd for extra storage.
 I use an apple magic mouse.

 Gear Storage: Blue Ridge Overland Gear, Pelican Cases, and Topo Designs Packs & Bags.